Wash Containers Before Recycling 💧🍾 – Rinse And Recycle

-You might have heard from your local council, or read in some websites that washing your containers before recycling is the way to go.
+You might have heard from your local council or read on some websites that washing your containers before recycling is the way to go.
 You don’t need to rinse it with a bar of soap and sponge; washing it with water will suffice.
-All of this is good and all, but what if I told you doing this is more costly than beneficial?
-Let me discuss further.

 Another problem we encounter is the ongoing confusion of Australians in recycling.
 A study even revealed that 94 per cent of Australians mess up their recycling.
 The article stated:

 - 36% incorrectly putting plastic bags and soft plastics in their household recycling bin.